Donatello: Sculpting the Renaissance

 Arguably the greatest sculptor of all time – Donatello.
 How did this great Florentine Renaissance master come to be so great?
 Why was he so radical?
 How did his work change the course of artistic history?
 These are some of the questions we will be asking as we trace Donatello’s work back to Ghiberti’s workshop where he learned his craft.
 We will see Donatello’s bold new mode of relief, using a technique known as schiacciato – which uses extremely shallow carving to create a beautifully delicate pictorial space with an almost impossibly light touch – as though “painting” rather than modelling with his chisel.
 We will gain a fresh vision of the artist and consider his enormous influence on the History of Art.

 The lecture by Dr Richard Stemp will prepare you for the exhibition so that you can make the most of your time in the gallery and gain the greatest insight into the works.
-Please join us for lunch afterwards nearby.
+Please join us for lunch afterwards nearby at Al Dente.

 Order of Events